-- g.
-Strength of Evidence: Describe the model or approach you have chosen and the reason it was selected for your project. - h.
+- i.
+Strength of Evidence: Describe the model or approach you have chosen and the reason it was selected for your project. - j.
 Project Evaluation-Present an evaluation plan for the proposal describing how the applicant will assess attainment of project objectives.
-The evaluation plan should describe the methodology planned for assessing project activities and products, including establishing baselines, as well as determining both individual outcomes and the systemic impact. - 7.
-Appendices-The Proposal Appendices must include: - a.
+The evaluation plan should describe the methodology planned for assessing project activities and products, including establishing baselines, as well as determining both individual outcomes and the systemic impact.
+The evaluation plan section should identify how the outcomes and federal performance measure(s) you listed in the work plan section will be obtained, including the required demographic information for performance measures IFA 1.1 and IFA 1.2 (if selected).

+7. Appendices-The Proposal Appendices must include:

+- a.
 Letters of commitment or memoranda of understanding (MOUs), if applicable.
 Letters should demonstrate a commitment to be involved in the project, delineating the party's specific responsibilities with respect to the project.
 Project collaborators that have key roles and responsibilities in developing and/or implementing the program should submit a letter of commitment or MOU to the applicant.
 Documentation should specify the responsibilities that the partner organization(s) agrees to undertake.
 (Please note: a letter of commitment is not the same as a letter of support.) - b.
 Letters of Support.
 Letters of support should demonstrate an organization's support of the project and attest to the capability of the applicant.
 Letters should be submitted to the applicant and included in the proposal.
 Letters from supporters should not be sent to the Board. - c.
 One-page combined resume and position description for each key project personnel. - d.
 Most recent Form 990 submitted to the IRS, if the organization is a non-profit.
 (Please include entire form.) - e.
 IRS Determination letter on non-profit, tax-exempt status. - f.
 Articles of Incorporation for non- and for-profit organizations.